r-jarrett/r-jarrett.github.io/_pages/sailing.md

 Summer Junior Sailing Program
 +	Developed new curriculum for the Optimist and 420 sailing courses
 +	Oversaw a team of six sailing instructors across beginner, intermediate, and advanced classes
 +	Assisted with beginner sailing course daily and coached intermediate sailors at regattas

+### **Team President**
+Rutgers University Sailing Team, New Brunswick, NJ - 2017

+Spring and Fall Collegiate Sailing Seasons
++	Taught new students how to sail as a crew in cFJs
++	Coached intermediate sailors as crew and introduced sailors to skippering
++	Managed executive board and team members to expand fundraising, recruitment, and regatta attendance

 <br>